Polvyer/learning-decks/MAKE_IT_STICK_MASTER.md

  ### The Myth of Massed Practice

-  #### Card 21 - Why does massed practice create an illusion of learning?
+  #### Card 21 - WWhy do humans keep choosing massed practice even when it doesn’t work?

   Because massed practice produces rapid, visible performance gains, which feel like learning, but those gains rely on short-term memory and fade quickly, hiding the rapid forgetting that follows.